jann555/Udemy-GenAI-Projects/Project-4/Readme.md

 - The application builds a query from the questions and answers

-- In the back-end the application is going to synthetically generate listings using a predefined template and save the output to a text file.
+- In the back-end the application is going to synthetically generate listings using a predefined template and save the output to a text file (listings.txt).
 We used the model "gpt-3.5-turbo-instruct" to generate these listings

 - We load, split into chunks and generate embeddings.